jhusak/avgcart_avfplay/README.md

 **The AVF movie player for AVG CART that PLAYS SOUND WITHOUT HISSLE or HUM.**
 --

-Original from Avery Lee, modified foe AVGCART by (who?)
+Original from Avery Lee, modified for AVGCART by (who? tmp?)

 Modified by me to be even better.